valkeahat/hackthebox/nineveh.md

 Hydra (https://github.com/vanhauser-thc/thc-hydra) finished at 2022-01-01 12:42:15
 ```

+Note to self:

+submitting the form from Firefox, Burp shows the POST data as:

+username=admin&password=admin

+If changed this to:

+username=admin&password[]=

+It works as well

 ### phpLiteAdmin code injection

 Login to the admin portal.
 Create a database called ninevehNotes.txt.php that gets created in directory /var/tmp/ninevehNotes.txt.php (remember to switch to the new table from the menu).